Guilty as Sin poster

 The inciting incident occurs at 12 minutes when David Greenhill charmingly persuades Jennifer to take his case despite her initial reluctance.
 His charisma and the high-profile nature of the case disrupt her careful professional boundaries..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Jennifer fully commits to David's defense, making the active choice to take the case to trial.
+This illustrates the protagonist's commitment to Jennifer fully commits to David's defense, making the active choice to take the case to trial.
 She crosses the threshold from investigator to advocate, entering the world of defending a potentially guilty client., moving from reaction to action.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, Moe is murdered by David.
 The "whiff of death" is literal - Jennifer's closest ally and moral compass is killed, and she realizes the danger she's in.
 She's alone and terrified., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.